 Quirky Japanese theme park?
 Cultural-historical oddity?
 Full-on tourist trap?
 Awesomely freaky place to spend the night?
 It’s hard to sum up the Xitou Monster Village (aka Nantou Monster Village) in just a few words, so you’ll have to read on below to find out exactly what on Earth it is.

 While difficult to define, and despite its somewhat remote location at the terminal end of County Highway 151 in mountainous Nantou county, the Xitou Monster Village sees a staggering 200,000 visitors a month, making it one of the most popular things to do in Nantou and most unusual places to visit in Taiwan.

 If you are looking to spend the night, the Monster Village Hotel (Ming Shan Resort) is the coolest theme hotel I’ve seen in Taiwan (more on that below!)
-But first, a little history:

 History of Xitou Monster Village

 There is actually a cute story behind the Xitou Monster Village (Mandarin: 溪頭怪物村 or 松林町).
 During the Japanese colonial era in Taiwan (1895-1945), a Japanese man named Kubota (久保田) was the head a Taipei university forestry institute in Xitou.
 He became close friends with a Taiwanese man Matsubayashi (松林勝一).